Bale Mountains National Park: Climate

-Surrounded by East African pencil juniper (Juniperus procera) trees and St. John’s wort, waist-high wildflowers and grasses grow in the Northern Grasslands and Woodlands.
-Tree heath (Erica arborea) is native to the Ethiopian montane moorlands ecoregion in the park.

-The Afro-alpine moorlands of the Sanetti Plateau is the largest continuous area of its altitude on the entire continent of Africa.
-Carpeted in lichen covered rocks, and punctuated by Giant lobelia (Lobelia rynchopetalum) that grow to heights of up to 12 meters.
-The Plateau is also dotted with alpine lakes and streams, providing important resident wildlife resources, as well as wintering and passage stations for rare and regionally endemic birds.

-The Harenna Forest plant community makes up about half of the park, a woodland of trees draped in moss and lichens that seem to drip off the branches.
-The area is frequently cloaked in fog, and wildlife is elusive.

 Flora

 The forests of the Bale Mountains are important for genetic stocks of wild forest coffee (Coffea arabica) and for medicinal plants in Ethiopia.
 Three medicinal plant hotspots have been identified: two in the Gaysay area and one in the Angesu area, spanning the park boundary.
 The female flowers of hagenia contain anthelmintic, which is used to treat tapeworms among the local populations.

 Fauna

-The Bale Mountains National Park is an important area for several threatened Ethiopian endemic species.
-Additionally, the park holds 26% of Ethiopia's endemic species including one primate, one bovid, one hare, eight rodent species, and the entire global population of the big-headed African mole-rat.
-There are also several rare and endemic amphibians.

 Mammals

-Mammal species in the Bale Mountains National Park include Ethiopian wolf (Canis simensis), Mountain nyala (Tragelaphus buxtoni), big-headed African mole-rat, Menelik's bushbuck, common duiker, klipspringer, Bohor reedbuck, Ethiopian highland hare, warthog, spotted hyena, serval, and the Bale Mountains vervet (Chlorocebus djamdjamensis).
+Mammal species in the Bale Mountains National Park include Ethiopian wolf (Canis simensis), Mountain nyala (Tragelaphus buxtoni), big-headed African mole-rat, Menelik's bushbuck, common duiker, klipspringer, Bohor reedbuck, Ethiopian highland hare, honey badger, warthog, spotted hyena, serval, and the Bale Mountains vervet (Chlorocebus djamdjamensis).

 Other mammals of Bale Mountains National Park located in Harenna forest include the African golden wolf, Giant forest hog, Mantled guereza, lion, African leopard, and African wild dog.
 Almost one-third of the 47 mammals that live in BMNP are rodents.
 The rodent community, particularly of the Afro-alpine plateau are keystone species in the Bale Mountains National Park.
-They are the main prey for Ethiopian wolves, and natural grazers of the Afro-alpine areas were important cryoturbation processes happen.